EndPointCorp/end-point-blog/2010/09/13/perl-testing-stopping-firehose.html.md

 } ## end of is
 ```

 The **is_deeply** compares two arbitrary Perl structures (such as the arrayref here, but it can do hashes as well), and points out if they differ, and where.
-The "deeply" is because it will walk through the entire structure to find any differences.
+The “deeply” is because it will walk through the entire structure to find any differences.
 Good stuff.

-Some things to note about the new is_deeply function: first, we simply pass in our parameters to the "real" is_deeply subroutine - the one found inside the Test::More package.
-If this passes (by returning true), we simply pass that truth back to the caller, and it's completely as if is_deeply had not been overwritten at all.
+Some things to note about the new is_deeply function: first, we simply pass in our parameters to the “real” is_deeply subroutine—​the one found inside the Test::More package.
+If this passes (by returning true), we simply pass that truth back to the caller, and it’s completely as if is_deeply had not been overwritten at all.
 However, if the test fails, Test::More::is_deeply will output a failure notice, but we check to see if the total number of failures for this test script ($total_errors) is greater than or equal to the threshold ($bail_on_error) that we set via then environment variable TESTBAIL.
 (Having it as an environment variable that defaults to zero allows the traditional behavior to be easily changed without editing any files).

 If the number of failed tests is over our threshhold, we call the **BAIL_OUT** method from Test::More, which not only stops the current test script from running any more scripts, but stops any subsequent test files from running as well.